L-Blondy/lb-lazy-images/README.md

 # lb-lazy-images

 Lazy load utility for `Parcel-bundler`.
 Based on the `IntersectionObserver` API.
-All images will eagerload as a fallback if the IntersectionObserver API is not supported/polyfilled.
+If the IntersectionObserver API is not supported/polyfilled, all images will eagerload.

 # Requirements
 - parcel-bundler